 It is important that you have an account set up with your billing company first.
 To find billing companies, also known as retailers, in your area, visit the Utilities Consumer Advocate or call them at 310-4822.
 If you have an existing billing company, simply contact them to begin the request and have your Site ID ready.
 If you're in our service area, your billing company will send FortisAlberta an order to install the meter.

 Once we receive the order, installation takes up to three business days.
-We will contact you prior to visiting your site.

 NOTE: FortisAlberta Power Line Technicians must have full access to your site for installation, or the install request could be cancelled.